Khwa678/Collab-board/README.md

 The most challenging part was designing a clean and responsive user interface while keeping the application simple and within the assignment scope.
 I focused on building reusable React components, maintaining clear state management, and ensuring smooth communication between the React frontend and the Express backend using REST APIs.

 ---
-#challenges
-The most challenging part of this assignment was designing a clean and responsive user interface while keeping the application within the required scope.
-I approached it by breaking the UI into reusable React components and implementing each feature incrementally.
-I also focused on maintaining clean API communication between the React frontend and Express backend while ensuring a smooth user experience through loading states, validation, and responsive layouts.
----

 # 👨‍💻 Author

 **Khwahish Seth**